ParrotDevel0per/Vortex/docs/addons.md

 # Addons
 Vortex has addon (plugin) capabilities.
 Addons can use any part of vortex, they can also add custom CSS to any endpoint and add own movie / tv shows resolvers.
+Also addons can change permissions for routes

 ## Addon directories
 Preinstalled: